foundersandcoders/api-workshop/01-request-response.md

 Once the responseText has been parsed, you can access it like you would any other JavaScript object.
 I've called my parsed object 'data'.
 I could then `console.log(data);` to get a look at my parsed object.

-It follows that before *sending* a JSON object anywhere we should also use the `JSON.stringfy()` method in JS to transform it to a string:
+It follows that before *sending* a JSON object anywhere we should also use the `JSON.stringify()` method in JS to transform it to a string:

 `var response = JSON.stringify(dataToSend);`